-But, we may get different answers from a member or a club if we pose the same question to them: What is a lions club?
+But, differing from club to club and individual to individual, we may get different answers if we pose the same question to them: What is a lions club?
 Or, why join a lions club?
-All that I am suggesting is that we may or may not have a common answer to what we do and who we are.
+All that I am suggesting is that we may have a common answer to what we do and who we are.
 We, as an association, offer menu options that make life itself more purposeful and fulfilling.
-Just as you choose between a T-shirt and a tuxedo, depending upon where you are and what you are doing, one may also choose between a cruise and a visit to the Vatican and the Golden Temple, between spending time with the local community of be a part of the cyber community to fight the down syndrome with friends from Kirghizstan and Cambodia; to celebrate the victory of the human race when Md Yunus declares that if we have the political will, we could erase poverty from the face of this planet; dance to the tune of the Beach boys or to the soothing oriental notes.
+Just as you choose between a T-shirt and a tuxedo, depending upon where you are and what you are doing, one may also choose between a cruise and a visit to the Vatican and the Golden Temple, between spending time with the local community of be a part of the cyber community to fight the down syndrome with friends from Kirghyzstan and Cambodia; to celebrate the victory of the human race when Md Younus declares that if we have the political will, we could erase poverty from the face of this planet; dance to the tune of the Beach boys or to the soothing oriental notes.

 So, at last, I have my catch line: Lions clubs are about a life-style that makes life worth living.
 New member enrollment could center on marketing “A lifestyle called lionism”.